The Bear Trap: What it is and How not to fall for it

 Differences Between a Bear Trap and a Bear Market

 It's crucial to distinguish between a temporary trap and a long-term trend.
-A bear trap is a short-term event, lasting from hours to a few weeks, after which prices often reverse and surpass previous highs.
-It typically lacks a strong fundamental catalyst.
-In contrast, a bear market is a sustained downward trend lasting months or years, often triggered by a poor economic outlook or significant negative news, leading to a consistent erosion of investor confidence.
+A bear trap is a short-term event, lasting from hours to a few weeks, after which prices often reverse and may surpass previous highs.
+It typically occurs without a strong fundamental catalyst.
+In contrast, a bear market is a sustained downward trend lasting months or years, often triggered by a poor economic outlook or significant negative news, leading to a consistent loss of investor confidence.

 What Is a Bull Trap?